Last Revised: July 17, 2017

 Section 109 - "Authorized moving and relocation expenses may result in taxable income to the employee pursuant to state and federal regulations.

 The campus shall ensure that a copy of these procedures is given to the employee upon notice to the employee of an impending move."

 Amounts paid as reimbursement for all moving expenses incurred by faculty or staff employees are reported to the State Controller's Office.
 As required by Federal and State income regulations, such amounts may be subject to both Federal and State income taxes and, therefore, included in W-2 taxable wages.
+Reimbursement for tax liabilities, incurred by the employee as the result of receiving reimbursement for relocation expenses, is prohibited.
 Please consult your tax adviser should you have any questions regarding these matters.

 Reimbursements Made to International Faculty/Staff: